Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.Telemetry.ApplicationInsights.AspNetCore.md

 ### Enhancements

-* Added `TargetingTelemetryInitializer`, which appends targeting information to all outgoing telemetry to Application Insights. ([#409](https://github.com/microsoft/FeatureManagement-Dotnet/issues/409))
+* Introduced a telemetry initializer named `TargetingTelemetryInitializer`.
+It automatically adds targeting information to telemetry data your application sends to Application Insights.
+This can be used to correlate your telemetry data with feature evaluation events based on the targeting information during your telemetry analysis. ([#409](https://github.com/microsoft/FeatureManagement-Dotnet/issues/409))

 <!-- LINKS -->
 [docs]: https://github.com/microsoft/FeatureManagement-Dotnet